 Robert Wagner as a social climbing psycho killer?
 I knew it!
 ‘Mr. CinemaScope Smile’ grins only once or twice in this movie, and then only to fool an unsuspecting woman.
 A great cast brings tension to Ira Levin’s outrageous tale of murder.
-Joanne Woodward has a powerful role, but my heartthrob this time out is lovely Virginia Leith.
+Joanne Woodward has a powerful role, but this time out my heart throbs for lovely Virginia Leith.

 A Kiss Before Dying

 1956 / Color / 2:35 widescreen / 95 min. / Street Date May 3, 2016 / available through Kino Lorber / 29.95

 Starring Robert Wagner, Jeffrey Hunter, Virginia Leith, Joanne Woodward, Mary Astor, George Macready, Robert Quarry.